-- Place the almonds in a heated small frying pan, and roast them for about 2 minutes.
-Keep an eye on them, as they do burn quickly!
+- Place the almonds in a small, heated frying pan, and roast them for about 2 minutes.
 Once they start getting aromatic and turn golden brown, take off the frying pan and set aside.

 - Top with crumbled feta cheese and toasted flaked almonds and mix again to combine the ingredients well.

 For the ginger vinaigrette:

 - Mix all the ingredients together, add some salt and pepper to taste, if desired.
-Drizzle over the salad.
+Drizzle over the salad and serve!

 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.

-- You can swap fresh basil for mint leaves
+- Swap fresh basil for fresh mint if you'd like.